 You should take the exam seriously.
 If for any reason you cannot attend, then you should reschedule the exam.
 The SSA pays for the exam and will use the results to decide your case.
 But if you do not attend the exam, they will use your failure to attend to deny your claim.

 WHY DOES THE SSA SCHEDULE A CONSULTATIVE EXAM?

-On a mental examination, you visit the psychologist.
-The psychologist will interview you to see if you suffer from Depression, Anxiety, PTSD, or another mental disorder.
-Find out more about qualifying for disability under Depression here.
-Anxiety Disorder can also qualify you for disability benefits.
-Likewise, information about PTSD can be found here.
+At a mental exam, you visit the psychologist.
+The psychologist will interview you to see if you suffer from Anxiety, PTSD, or another mental condition.
+You may also be given an IQ test.
+Find out more information about the WAIS IV IQ test here.

-If you are sent to an exam for physical impairments, you need to bring copies of your medical tests and records with you.
+If you are sent to an exam for physical conditions, you need to bring copies of your medical tests and records with you.
 Find out more here about how to obtain a copy of your medical records.

 EXPLAIN YOUR PAIN AND MENTAL SYMPTOMS TO THE CONSULTATIVE EXAMINER

 The exam is your opportunity to describe your pain and how it limits you.
 If you do not tell the doctor what is wrong, there is no way for the doctor to explain your symptoms to the SSA.
 The same is true for a mental exam.
 If you see a psychiatrist or psychologist, tell them about your symptoms of low mood, anxiety, or PTSD.
 Or, if you have any other mental condition, then explain your symptoms to the doctor.